Skip to main content

 Dragon boat sticky rice dumpling

-I hope that this event goes off without a hitch and that the competing teams are well preparing for the battle to get a higher outcome!
+I hope that this event goes off without a hitch and that the competing teams are well prepared for the battle to get a higher outcome!
 Women, on the other hand, are busy at home wrapping sticky rice dumplings (zongzi).

 INGREDIENTS (50 rice dumplings)